 All the advice that we now have for reducing the risk of cot death and other dangers, such as suffocation, is listed below.
 Remember that cot death is rare, so don’t let worrying about it stop you enjoying your babies’ first few months.
 But do follow the advice below to reduce the risks as much as possible.

-To reduce the risk of cot death:
+The Lullaby Trust gives the following advice to reduce the risk of cot death:

 - Keep your babies in the same room as you for the first six months